PERSONAL FINANCE |

 DESCRIPTION

-Students will explore buying a car as an alternative to taking the bus.
-Students will determine how much they can afford to pay based on their income and expenses.
-They will then comparison shop for cars and determine which they can afford.
-Students will next compare the cost of leasing vs. buying over time.
-Students will then purchase a car with an auto loan, get auto insurance, buy gas, and use the car to get to work.
-They will make payments on time on their car loan for three months.
+Students will compare the option of purchasing a car to taking a public bus.
+In the car-buying process, students will determine how much they can afford based on their personal income and expenses.
+Students will comparison shop for cars and determine which option is the most affordable.
+Leasing versus buying a car over time is explored.
+Students will use an automobile loan to purchase a car, secure auto insurance, buy gas, and use their car to travel to work.
+Finally, students will make payments on the new car loan over a period of three months.

 LEARNING OBJECTIVES

-• Students will be able to assess the type of car they can afford based on income and expenses.
+- Students will assess the type of car they can afford based on their income and expenses.

-• Students will be able to compare the cost of buying vs. leasing a car.
+- Students will compare the cost of buying a car versus the cost of leasing a car.

-• Students will understand key elements of a car loan, including down payment, monthly payment, and term.
+- Students will identify a car loan’s key elements, including the down payment, the monthly payment, and the term.

-• Students will understand auto insurance, including mandatory coverages, optional coverages, and deductibles.
+- Students will explain the importance of auto insurance, including mandatory coverage, optional coverage, and deductibles.

 TIME